glasskube/glasskube/README.md

 ## 🤩 Thanks to all our Contributors

 Thanks to everyone, that is supporting this project.
-We are thankful, for evey contribution, no matter its size!
+We are thankful, for every contribution, no matter its size!

 <a href="https://github.com/glasskube/glasskube/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=glasskube/glasskube" />